christian-hess-94/web-design-knowledge-base/Typography.md

 ##### Sans-Serif
 These typographies don't have the serif, which are little decorations at the end of letters.
-This type of typography usually realtes to machine writing and [[Natural Forms]]
+This type of typography usually realtes to machine writing and [[Natural Shapes]]
 ![[Pasted image 20211129192713.png]]

-#### Bold
+##### Bold
 Usually used to give emphasys to a text.
 They are usually used in Headings.

+##### Script
+Custom made typographies, usually tailored for a certain brand or feel.
+They have a strong hand-written feel and make use of [[Natural Shapes]]